Topological radical of Banach module: Small morphisms of Banach modules

-Remind that left Banach $A$-module $P$ is called \emph{strictly projective} if for every surjective morphism of Banach $A$-modules $\ep\!:Y\to P$ there exists a morphism $\rho$ such that $\ep\rho=1$.
+Recall that a left Banach $A$-module $P$ is called \emph{strictly projective} if for each surjective morphism of Banach $A$-modules $\ep\!:Y\to P$ there exists a morphism $\rho\!:P\to Y$ such that $\ep\rho=1$.
 Denote by $\ell^1$ the infinite Banach $\ell^1$-space with a countable basis.

-\begin{thm} { \rm (sf.~\cite[Th.11.5.5]{Ka})} Let $I$ be a closed left ideal in a unital Banach algebra $A$, and let $\io\!:I\to A$ be the natural inclusion.
+\begin{thm} { \rm (cf.~\cite[Th.11.5.5]{Ka})} Let $I$ be a closed left ideal in a unital Banach algebra $A$, and let $\io\!:I\to A$ be the natural inclusion.
 The following conditions are equivalent.

-{\em (A)} $I$ is topologically nilpotent;
+{\em (A)} $I$ is topologically nilpotent.

-{\em (B)} for every unital left Banach $A$-module $X$ the morphism of Banach $A$-modules $I\ptna X\to X\!:a\otimes_A x\mapsto a\cdot x$ is small;
+{\em (B)} For every unital left Banach $A$-module $X$ the morphism of Banach $A$-modules $I\ptna X\to X\!:a\otimes_A x\mapsto a\cdot x$ is small.

-{\em (C)} for every strictly projective unital left Banach $A$-module $P$ the morphism of Banach $A$-modules $I\ptna P\to P\!:a\otimes_A x\mapsto a\cdot x$ is small;
+{\em (C)} For every strictly projective unital left Banach $A$-module $P$ the morphism of Banach $A$-modules $I\ptna P\to P\!:a\otimes_A x\mapsto a\cdot x$ is small.

-{\em (D)} the morphism of left Banach $A$-modules $ (\io\otimes 1)\!:I\ptn\ell^1\to A\ptn\ell^1 $ is small. \end{thm} \begin{proof} (A)$\Rightarrow$(B) If $I$ is topologically nilpotent and $X$ is a left Banach $A$-module then by Theorem~\ref{stDinonf} $\pi^I_X$ is small as a morphism of left Banach $I$-modules.
+{\em (D)} The morphism of left Banach $A$-modules $ (\io\otimes 1)\!:I\ptn\ell^1\to A\ptn\ell^1 $ is small. \end{thm} \begin{proof} (A)$\Rightarrow$(B) If $I$ is topologically nilpotent and $X$ is a left Banach $A$-module then by Theorem~\ref{stDinonf} $\pi^I_X$ is small as a morphism of left Banach $I$-modules.
 Hence, it is small as a morphism of left Banach $A$-modules.
 Since $\pi^I_X$ is a composition of a surjective morphism $I\ptn X\to I\ptna X$ and a morphism $I\ptna X\to X$, Proposition~\ref{epsm} implies~(B).